 - Cheating because (ideally) everyone is aware of the other partners—the relationships have been negotiated with rules to structure scheduling and safer-sex agreements.

-- Swinging, which tends to focus on sexual variety and put less emphasis on emotional intimacy among those outside the core couple.
+- Swinging, which tends to focus on (hetero)sexual variety and put less emphasis on emotional intimacy among those outside the core couple.
 Some swingers, in fact, negotiate arrangements that prohibit emotional connection or even repeated interaction with the same “outside” lover.

 - Polygamy (marriage of many) because polyamorists are not always married.
 Even more importantly, polygamy is almost always practiced as polygyny, or one man married to multiple women.
 Usually in those relationships, the women are not allowed to have additional male partners and are prohibited from having sex with each other.
 Polyamory, in contrast, allows for women to have multiple partners as well as men.

-Polyamory is a form of nonmonogamy in which women and/or men establish emotionally and/or sexually intimate relationships with multiple people at the same time.
+Polyamory is a form of nonmonogamy in which people of any gender can establish emotionally and/or sexually intimate relationships with multiple people at the same time.
 The partners all know about each other, and are often friends or chosen family members (though sometimes they don’t like each other, which can cause problems).
 While occasionally it translates as group sex, most often poly people interact sexually in pairs and save the group thing for socializing.

-People who have polyamorous relationships are called polyamorists, and they use the term poly as a noun (a person who is poly engages in polyamorous relationships), an adjective (to describe something that has polyamorous qualities), and an umbrella term that includes polyfidelity, or relationships based in sexual and emotional fidelity among a group larger than a dyad.
-They most common form of poly relationship is the open couple who might appear monogamous, except that they date other people individually or (more rarely) as a unit.
+People who have polyamorous relationships are called polyamorists, and they use the term poly or polyam as a noun (a person who is poly engages in polyamorous relationships), an adjective (to describe something that has polyamorous qualities), and an umbrella term that includes polyfidelity, or relationships based in sexual and emotional fidelity among a group larger than a dyad.
+The most common form of poly relationship is the open couple who might appear monogamous, except that they date other people individually or (more rarely) as a unit.

 In most groups some members have sex with each other and others do not, though those in platonic relationships can establish enduring emotional relationships I term polyaffective.